rarebreed/protean-service/protean/docs/combat.md

 ## Genre support

-Retro is not a super-hero fantasy type system at its heart.
-While it could model such things, retro is geared towards modelling real-world human level skills.
+protean is not a super-hero fantasy type system at its heart.
+While it could model such things, protean is geared towards modelling real-world human level skills.
 Moreover, player characters do not have any inherent advantages over NPCs.
 They do not get to dodge bullets, and most solid gun shots (a decent margin of success) will incapacitate a character no matter how much experience and training they have.